jeka-dev/jeka/README.md

 Normally there is a single build definition by project but it is possible to have more.
 To precise a given build definition to run, mention `-buildClass=MyDefinitionSimpleClassName` option in Jerkar command line.

 With Jerkar you can write free form build definition (ala ANT) or templated ones (ala maven).
+In the following section, we will illustrate different different approach to use Jerkar.
+As Jerkar uses a very small set of concept, at the end of this section, you should have well understood most of the Jerkar principal.

 #### Ant style build
 ____